|Copa Libertadores 1992|

 CB: Darío Pereyra (Uruguay)

 Darío Pereyra was one of the best center-backs ever to play in the Brazilian league.
-He was best remembered for his career with Sao Paulo between 1977 and 1988.
+He was best remembered for his career with Sao Paulo between 1977 and 1988, playing next to Oscar.
 He was also at one point the second most expensive player in the league.
 Darío Pereyra started his career at the Nacional de Montevideo and debuted at the Uruguay national squad when he was only 18, becoming the captain of the national team at 19.
+He had 32 caps.

 While playing for Sao Paulo, Roberto Dias was considered a rival respected by Pele.
 Pele considered him one of the best center-backs in Brazil.
 He was capped 27 times between 1963 and 1968, but never went to the World Cup Finals.
 He was on the 1960 Olympic football team in Rome.
 He played mainly for Sao Paulo FC.